The Latest: Republicans gear up for their convention as Dems struggle over Biden as nominee

 Now, those are gone too.

 The company said Friday the restrictions were put in place under “extreme and extraordinary circumstances” of the Capitol attack.
-Trump had not done anything to run afoul of them, and the company believes people should be able to hear from presidential nominees “on the same basis,” Clegg said.
+Trump had not done anything to run afoul of them, and the company believes people should be able to hear from presidential nominees “on the same basis,” said Nick Clegg, Meta’s president of global affairs.